ArtBlocks/artblocks-docs/minter-suite/minting-philosophy.md

 Additionally, most implementations of this rule prevent minting from smart contracts, which is harmful to collectors that want to mint from multi-sig wallets.
 Other solutions require collectors to pay for additional gas fees for on-chain storage to support the rule's logic, which is also harmful to collectors.

-In the end, this rule is not effective, harms less-technical and/or security-conscious collectors, and is therefore was abandoned.
+In the end, this rule is not effective, harms less-technical and/or security-conscious collectors, and was therefore abandoned.

 ### Low, fixed prices favor bots